-Before proceeding with the local existence result we prove a lemma which will be used frequently throughout this section. \begin{lem} Assume that $f$ satisfies condition \eqref{cond0} and that it is bounded below by a positive constant, i.e. $f(s)\geq m>0, \;s\in \IR.$ Then operator $F$ defined by \eqref{F}, satisfies a locally Lipschitz condition.
-In particular, for any $u_0\in H$ there exist $\delta>0$ and $C_F>0$ such that for any $u_1,u_2\in B_{u_0,\delta}=\{u\in H: ||u-u_0||_{\infty}<\delta\}$ there holds \be ||F(u_1)-F(u_2)||_{H}\leq C_F||u_1-u_2||_{H}. \ee \end{lem}
+Before proceeding with the local-in-time existence of \eqref{intro1}-\eqref{intro2} we prove the following result which will be frequently used throughout this section. \begin{lem} Assume that $f$ satisfies condition \eqref{cond0} and it is also bounded below by a positive constant, i.e. $f(s)\geq m>0, \;s\in \IR.$ Then the operator $F$ defined by \eqref{F}, satisfies a locally Lipschitz condition.
+In particular, for any $u_0\in H$ there exist $\delta>0$ and $C_{F}>0$ such that for any $u_1,u_2\in B_{u_0,\delta}=\{u\in H: ||u-u_0||_{\infty}<\delta\}$ there holds \be ||F(u_1)-F(u_2)||_{H}\leq C_{F}||u_1-u_2||_{H}. \ee \end{lem}

 \begin{proof} We have